Concentration-Free Quantum Kernel Learning in the Rydberg Blockade: Details on the experimental implementation of RydKernel on analog neutral-atom simulator

 \textbf{(4) Measurement in the computational basis.} \\

 Measurement in the computational basis is performed via fluorescence imaging, yielding a bitstring.
-A polynomial number of shots is sufficient to obtain an accurate estimate of the occurence of the $\lvert \mathbb{Z}_2 \rangle$ state.
+A polynomial number of shots is sufficient to obtain an accurate estimate of the occurrence of the $\lvert \mathbb{Z}_2 \rangle$ state.